Cobots: A beginner’s guide to collaborative robots

 • Grippers allow cobots to pick up, carry, and put down objects.
 They can be customized for specific materials, shapes, and sensitivity requirements.

-• End-of-arm tooling (EOAT) lets users mount various cobot tools, such as welding torches, screwdrivers, or painting nozzles.
+• End-of-arm tooling (EOAT) lets users mount a variety of different tools on cobots, like welding torches, screwdrivers, or painting nozzles.

 • Tool changers are a new technology enabling cobots to autonomously change their tools as needed for the specific task they are working on.